enginmanap/limonEngine/libs/ImGui/docs/README.md

 - [Nicolas Guillemot's CppCon'16 flash-talk about Dear ImGui](https://www.youtube.com/watch?v=LSRJ1jZq90k).
 - [Thierry Excoffier's Zero Memory Widget](http://perso.univ-lyon1.fr/thierry.excoffier/ZMW/).

-See the [Wiki](https://github.com/ocornut/imgui/wiki) and [Bindings](https://github.com/ocornut/imgui/wiki/Bindings) for third-party bindings to different languages and frameworks.
+See the [Wiki](https://github.com/ocornut/imgui/wiki) for more references and [Bindings](https://github.com/ocornut/imgui/wiki/Bindings) for third-party bindings to different languages and frameworks.

 Support Forums
 --------------

-If you have issues with: compiling, linking, adding fonts, running or displaying Dear ImGui, or wiring inputs: please post on the Discourse forum: https://discourse.dearimgui.org/c/getting-started.
+If you have issues with: compiling, linking, adding fonts, running or displaying Dear ImGui, or wiring inputs: please post on the Discourse forum: https://discourse.dearimgui.org.

 For any other questions, bug reports, requests, feedback, you may post on https://github.com/ocornut/imgui/issues.
+Please read and fill the New Issue template carefully.

 Frequently Asked Question (FAQ)
 -------------------------------